This blog was last updated on June 11, 2024.

-The park is beautiful.
-If you’re eloping at Rocky Mountain National Park (RMNP), you’ll need a permit.
-Even if you only want to take photos there, you ALWAYS need one.
-It’s $300 for a wedding permit, which has to take place at one of these spots – you can’t just get married anywhere you please.
+Your ceremony HAS to be at one of these spots – you can’t just get married anywhere you please.
 Sorry to burst your bubble, boo.
 There are also limits on how many people you can bring with you.
-A permit reserves the spot for two hours and also allows you to do photos anywhere else in the park afterward.
-RMNP elopement permits are competitive AF.
-You can apply for one a whole year in advance, so you have to be on top of your shit if you want to elope here.
+The maximum amount of people at a ceremony is 30, unless the location you choose has a smaller number listed.
+A permit reserves the spot for you for two hours, and also allows you to do photos anywhere else in the park afterward.

-For my couples, I recommend eloping at Rocky Mountain National Park if:
+For my couples, I recommend RMNP as an elopement spot if:

-• An elopement-day hike is their vibe
+• An elopement-day hike is your vibe

-Here is more need-to-know information about RMNP!
+Here is more need-to-know information about eloping at Rocky Mountain National Park!

 How to Get There

 Getting to RMNP is pretty straightforward.
 I recommend flying into Denver International Airport, renting a car, and then driving the two hours out to Estes Park (the town where RMNP is located).
+There is typically a lot of construction happening in Estes Park during the summer, so keep that in mind if you’re trying to arrive at a specific time!

 Where to Stay